Is your car dirtier than a toilet? Research says yes

 Researchers from the College of Health and Life Sciences at Aston University found that car interiors can harbour up to 55 different germs per square centimetre.

 To put this into perspective, that's significantly dirtier than a toilet seat, which has roughly 50 germs per square inch and an area of about six and a half square centimetres.
-Yes, your car has nearly seven times the germs and bacteria of a toilet seat.
+Yes, your car has nearly seven times as many germs and bacteria as a toilet seat.

 The researchers at Aston found that cars that were more frequently cleaned had fewer bacteria.
 Additionally, newer cars often have fewer bacteria than older cars or those purchased used.

-In their study, Aston researchers tested vehicles of varying age and ownership history, highlighting how often people clean their cars and what areas are the dirtiest.
-They found different types of bacteria, including E.coli, which was found in most vehicle trunks and on some driver’s seats.
+In their study, Aston researchers tested vehicles of varying ages and ownership histories, highlighting how often people clean their cars and which areas are the dirtiest.
+They found different types of bacteria, including E. coli, in most vehicle trunks and on some driver’s seats.
 While not all kinds of bacteria found in the tested vehicles are harmful, our cars are definitely dirtier than they may appear.

 The dirtiest areas revealed